Lilian-Powers/CodeCraft-/README.md

 This project is hosted on Replit, providing seamless development and deployment.
 Credentials and sensitive data are securely stored using Replit's Secrets management system.

+### Setup Instructions

+1. Fork this project on Replit
+2. Set up the following secrets in Replit's Secrets tab:
+   - SECRET_KEY
+   - MAIL_USERNAME
+   - MAIL_PASSWORD
+3. Click "Run" to start the development server
+4. The app will be available at your Repl's URL

+Note: All sensitive credentials are managed through Replit's Secrets system for security.

 ## Contact

 For more information about CodeCraft Academy, visit our social media: